diegosilva-jb/coredns-rebind-protection/README.md

 ### 🔒 Interface Local Multicast
 - **`224.0.0.0/24`**

-### 🔒 DenyList
+## ⚙️ Parameters

+### ✅ Allow List
+- Add domains to bypass rebinding protection.

+### 🚫 Deny List
-- Add your entries in the plugin configuration.
+- Specify entries to block in the plugin configuration.

+### 🧪 Dry Run Mode
+- The plugin will only log actions instead of blocking them.
+Use this parameter to test without enforcing rules.

 ---